theworldisnotflat/shriveling_world/markdown/usrdoc/create_dataset_from_scratch.md

   * Remove unnecessary fields
   * Rename the city id field into _cityCodeDes_ and its name as _cityNameDes_

-#### Rename key fields
-As explained in the dataset files reference, you must rename the relevant following mandatory fields:
-* cityCode
-* cityName
 #### Export centroids to csv